econ-ark/Life-Cycle-Prime-Time/content/report.md

 [^f5]: If we assume, reasonably enough, that liquidity services are directly proportional to the holdings of the assets that provide those services, the two formulations become (mathematically) identical.
 [^f6]: The question of whether $\aNrm$ or $\mNrm$ should be in the utility function is not very consequential; here we prefer $\aNrm$ because assets after consumption are immune to considerations of whether the time period is a year, a quarter, a month, or a day.

-The upshot is that if we credit the proposition that the ownership of assets yields utility, then there is good precedent for the functional form of utility proposed by Tzitsouris et al in the work of Rotemberg and Poterba.
+The upshot is that if we credit the proposition that the ownership of assets yields utility, then there is good precedent for the functional form of utility proposed by [](doi:10.2139/ssrn.4693176) in the work of Rotemberg and Poterba.
 Henceforth we will call this Cobb-Douglas formulation of the utility provided by asset holdings the Tzitzouris-Rotemberg-Poterba or 'TRP' utility function.

 % postulated a utility of wealth that implied that such ownership was a 'luxury good' in the sense that the more lifetime resources a person had available, the larger was the proportion that would be devoted to the pleasures (whatever they may be) of wealth ownership _per se_.
 The model was constructed specifically to capture the fact that at the extreme upper reaches of the wealth distribution it seems likely that the amount of ordinary consumption expenditure the agent could accomplish during the span of a human lifetime becomes small.